updesh126/XRDhatuposhanaNyaya/README.md

 # AyurVision

-Welcome to the Ayush Vision!
+Welcome to the AyurVision!
 This repository contains the source code and assets for our awesome Unity project.

 ## Getting Started